Lowe’s Logo

 Lowe's Logo 1969

-In this version of the logo, the inscription was composed of letters with a bold border, which made the light part look smaller and the glyphs thinner.
-The rectangular apostrophe was slightly cut off and looked like a square.
+In this version of the logo, the inscription was composed of letters with bold borders, which made the light area appear smaller and the glyphs thinner.
+The rectangular apostrophe was slightly cut off, appearing as a square.

 1970 – 1997